nathanhoad/godot_sound_manager/docs/Music.md

 By default, music is not paused when the game is paused.
 To change this you can set `SoundManager.music_process_mode`.
 The value is of type `ProcessMode`.

-You can also make use of the `pause_music` method desribed above.
+You can also make use of the `pause_music` method described above.